lukapaunovic/admania-theme-ajax-view-count/README.md

 # admania-theme-ajax-view-count
-As Admania theme lacked the feature of performing Ajax-View count while caching is enabled, I developed this feature because many of my clients are high-traffic sites using this theme.
+As Admania theme lacked the feature of performing Ajax-View count while caching is enabled, I developed this feature because many of my clients are high-traffic sites and they are using this theme.

 # Instructions